Responsibilities of Board Members

 Special Meetings.
 Special meetings of the Board may be called by the President or upon the request of a majority of the Board.
 Neither the business to be transacted at, nor the purpose of, any special meeting of the Board need be specified in any notice of such meeting.

 Voting.
 Except as otherwise provided in these Bylaws, an affirmative vote by simple majority of the Directors present at a meeting at which a quorum is present shall decide an issue.
 Any action taken without a meeting by agreement of a majority of Directors shall be deemed an action of the Board if all Directors know of the action taken and no Director makes prompt objection to such action.
-In the absence of a meeting, a Director’s vote by electronic mail sent to the other Directors shall suffice.
+In the absence of a meeting, a Director’s vote by electronic mail sent to all other Directors shall suffice.

 Action of Directors by Unanimous Written Consent.
 Any action which may be taken or which may be required by Maine law to be taken at a meeting of Directors may be taken without a meeting if all the Directors sign a written consent setting forth the action taken or to be taken, at any time before or after the intended effective date of such action.
 Such consent shall be filed with the minutes of the Board’s meetings and shall have the same effect as a unanimous vote of the Board.